okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 **Learning outcomes**

-* Learn how to submit an SSO integration using the OIN Wizard
+* Learn how to submit an SSO integration using the OIN Wizard.
-* Learn how to create an integration instance for testing from the OIN Wizard
+* Learn how to create an integration instance for testing from the OIN Wizard.
+* Understand the basic test cases required for your SSO features.

 **What you need**

 * An [Okta Developer Edition org](https://developer.okta.com/signup/)

-* A functional SSO integration created and tested in accordance with the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
+* A functional SSO integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide

 * The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)